 Our valley in northwest Wyoming was only settled by white men a little over a century ago, hardly a blip in history compared to at least 9,000 years of habitation by Native Americans.
-One cannot live long in this land of spectacular natural beauty without becoming aware of a previous culture which had carved out a unique life style.
+One cannot live long in this land of spectacular natural beauty without becoming aware of a previous culture that carved out a unique lifestyle.
 They lived very much in harmony with nature.

-We often find stone tools like arrowheads, hatchets, scrapers, awls and chippings which give silent testimony to great activity over the millennia.
-There is a spot near the ranch just below some awe inspiring pillars of rock on a high point which reminds me of the Acropolis with a superb view of the Wind River Valley and the snowcapped mountains beyond.
-Heaps of chippings lie there in great profusion attesting to the fact that craftsmen worked here for years to make their stone tools.
+We often find stone tools like arrowheads, hatchets, scrapers, awls, and chippings, which give silent testimony to great activity over the millennia.
+There is a spot near the ranch just below some awe-inspiring pillars of rock on a high point which reminds me of the Acropolis with a superb view of the Wind River Valley and the snowcapped mountains beyond.
+Heaps of chippings lie there in great profusion, attesting that craftsmen worked here for years to make their stone tools.

-Tucked away in the mountains behind the ranch traces can still be found of the sheep traps the Indians used to catch the wild sheep.
+Tucked away in the mountains behind the ranch, traces can still be found of the sheep traps the Indians used to catch the wild sheep.
 They built wooden fences as wings to drive them into narrow corrals where they could be killed.
-We have also found a wickiup in a remote, narrow canyon an hour’s walk from the main lodge.
+We found a wickiup in a remote, narrow canyon, an hour’s walk from the main lodge.
 The sticks are still standing in this sheltered place after at least 140 years.

-Tony Taylor has written a hauntingly beautiful little book about these people called Alpine Sentinels published by Brushhog Books.
-He describes how in the mid 1700s the Plains Indian Tribes acquired the horse and the gun.
-This caused a technological revolution which totally transformed their way of living by making the buffalo much easier to hunt and facilitating travel, transport and warfare.
+Tony Taylor has written a hauntingly beautiful little book about these people called Alpine Sentinels, published by Brushhog Books.
+He describes how in the mid-1700s, the Plains Indian Tribes acquired the horse and the gun.
+This caused a technological revolution that transformed their way of living by making the buffalo much easier to hunt and facilitating travel, transport, and warfare.

-In Taylor’s words the Plains Indian culture turned toward abundance, speed, power, and mobility, forsaking most of the old ways.
-The Sheep Eaters on the other hand clung to their ancient culture and still depended on reverence, cunning, simplicity and finesse.
+In Taylor’s words, the Plains Indian culture turned toward abundance, speed, power, and mobility, forsaking most old ways.
+On the other hand, the Sheep Eaters clung to their ancient culture and still depended on reverence, cunning, simplicity, and finesse.

 About the Author: Bayard Fox is a Yale graduate who is widely traveled and speaks several languages.
-Fox established the Bitterroot Dude Ranch in Dubois, Wyoming in 1971.
-Operated by Bayard, his wife Mel, and their son Richard, the ranch creates an outstanding horseback riding vacation opportunity which is unique among dude ranches.
+Fox established the Bitterroot Dude Ranch in Dubois, Wyoming, in 1971.
+Operated by Bayard, his wife Mel, and their son Richard, the ranch creates outstanding horseback riding vacation opportunities, unique among dude ranches.
 Visit the Bitterroot Dude Ranch website at http://www.bitterrootranch.com/